The Realignment Problem: When Right becomes Wrong in LLMs

-This weight $w_i$ is now understood not as a heuristic, but as a theoretically grounded approximation of the marginal gain.
-A large positive $w_i$ signifies that the local update gradient $g_{\mathcal{L}_i}$ is highly synergistic with the global re-alignment direction $g_{\mathcal{J}}$, making it a high-priority update.
+This weight $w_i$ is a theoretically-grounded approximation of the marginal gain, quantifying the synergy between a local update and the global re-alignment direction.

-The final \trace~objective combines the impact-weighted re-alignment losses with the regularization loss:
+The final \trace~objective combines the impact-weighted re-alignment losses with the unweighted regularization loss:

-where $\alpha_{\text{KL}}$ is a fixed coefficient for the KL regularization term.
-By optimizing this objective, we spend our computational budget on the most effective re-alignment updates while the KL term ensures overall model stability.
+where $\mathcal{L}_i$ is the appropriate re-alignment loss for sample $i$ (e.g., $\mathcal{L}_{\text{I}}$ or the oracle-guided DPO loss) and $\alpha_{\text{KL}}$ is a fixed coefficient.
+This objective prioritizes high-impact re-alignment updates while the KL term ensures model stability.